 HSBC InvestDirect ETFs and Mutual Funds

 One of the biggest surprises when it comes to the HSBC brokerage is that HSBC InvestDirect does not offer any commission free ETFs.
 Granted, HSBC InvestDirect isn’t the only brokerage who does this, Desjardins Online Brokerage and the big banks in Canada don’t offer any free ETFs either.
 While it’s not enough to turn everyone away, it’s a definite turn-off for some would-be investors.
-Our preferred online brokers at Questrade and Virtual Brokers offer commission-free ETFs.
+Our preferred online brokers at Qtrade, Questrade and Virtual Brokers offer commission-free ETFs.

 On the other hand, while there are no commission-free ETFs, this HSBC broker does offer more than 4,000 commission free mutual funds.